ied206/DriverPicker/README.md

 ### Note
 This project is still in development and may be incomplete.
 I do not provide any warranty with result, please read WARNING before using.
-Bug report and suggestions will be appreciated.
+Any bug report or suggestions will be appreciated.

 ## Requirement